dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 Anyone returning from a stay outside Canada, including cruise passengers, must self-isolate for 14 days.
 Postpone all non-urgent medical appointments.

 Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
-All individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/msg/3/#c34503).
+All individuals who are returning from outside Canada and are in self-isolation at home must abide by the [instructions on returning home from abroad.](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/#c58168).

 Anyone who does not comply with these instructions commits an offence under the federal legislation and is liable to [penalties](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#a2).